wawandco/evento/README.md

 Evento is a proof of concept for a reservation system that handles concurrent reservation requests consistently.
-For the purpose of the test it may not have a web interface but consist of a http endpoints, however, it will be highly concurrent and be connected to a Postgres database.
+It consists of HTTP endpoints and is highly concurrent, connecting to a Postgres database.

 ### Objective
-The objective of this POC is to validate that such concurrently consistent system is possible combining Go and Postgres.
-As a side product the repo will show the means required to achieve such consistency and allow us to do some benchmarking of the system.
+The objective of this POC is to validate that a concurrently consistent system is possible using Go and Postgres.
+As a side product, the repo demonstrates the means required to achieve such consistency and allows benchmarking of the system.

 ### Running the POC

 Ensure you've cloned this repo and your current working directory is the root of it.
 To run Evento you need to have Go installed on your machine.
-Then, at the root folder run Evento using using Go with:
+Then, at the root folder run Evento using Go with:
 ```
 > go run ./cmd/ 200 naive
 ```